Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 ### EC update

 DTS allows to update open-source Embedded Controller firmware to the newer version.
-To properly update it, follow these steps:
+This is how we can achieve that.

-* Retrieve information about your current EC
+* Retrieve information about your current EC.

   ```bash
   system76_ectool info